Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 - CE14.1.1.a) Timing ends once the last inventory slot is filled.
 - CE14.1.1.b) Clarification: All 36 main inventory slots must be filled, but the offhand and armour slots do not have to be filled.
 CE14.1.2) Each inventory slot must be filled with a unique item.\
-CE14.1.3) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, set seed/random seed, glitchless, structures/no structures).\
+CE14.1.3) Clarification: There are no specific subcategory rules; thus, runs should only follow their respective rulesets (universal, set seed/random seed, nmg, structures/no structures).\
 CE14.1.4) All runs begin upon first input.

 = CE15: Etner Edn